310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-Okay.
-I will not forget these memories with everyone… Never ever.
+okay. i will not forget these memories with everyone… never ever.
 {% endbubble %}

 {% bubble Kaoru %}